angelicagardner/resume/README.md

 # Resume of Angelica Hjelm Gardner

-This is a simple Jekyll + GitHub Pages powered resume.
-It is a compacted competency-based way for me to showcase my skills, notable achievements, and work experience.
+This is a simple resumé powered by Jekyll + GitHub Pages.

+My resumé is achievement-based and outlines a summary of my work experience, relevant skills, and basic information about highest level of education.

+For my CV, please see: [https://angelicagardner.github.io/](https://angelicagardner.github.io/)

 ## License